-- By 2022 school CLT structures will demonstrate shift in Deeper Learning and CRF through increase use of feedback loop structures and student learning partnerships. - LCPS will close the gap in SOL pass rates between Black and Latino/a/x students and White students by 10% (ex: passing rates of 90% and 70% is a 20% difference which will close the gap by 2%). - Increase the enrollment in EDGE, Propel and Level-Up programs by 10% and expand access to schools with the highest enrollment of groups that are underrepresented in the LCPS Gifted Program.
+• By 2022 school CLT structures will demonstra in Deeper Learning and CRF through increase feedback loop structures and student learning partnerships.

+- LCPS will close the gap in SOL pass rates betw Black and Latino/a/x students and White stude 10% (ex: passing rates of 90% and 70% is a 20 difference which will close the gap by 2%). - Increase the enrollment in EDGE, Propel and I Up programs by 10% and expand access to so with the highest enrollment of groups that are underrepresented in the LCPS Gifted Progran